The Kokosing Gap Trail stretches 13.4-miles from Mt. Vernon to Danville in Knox County, Ohio. [Scroll past 'Specs & Facts' to continue reading.]

 Trail users become more scarce as you head toward Danville and the scenery changes to farmland, some hills, woods and pastures.
 The trail ends without fanfare at a roadside trailhead in Danville.
 Turn right and ride a couple of blocks into town (follow the bike route signs) and you'll find a local park where you can take a break before your return ride.
 Or, head over to the nearby Mohican Valley Trail to explore another trail along this corridor.

 Trail improvements in 2012 included bridge deck replacement, grading along the trail shoulders and center bollard replacement along the entire bikeway.
 The rigid bollards were replaced with a flexible, fold-over design.
-The Kokosing is one of several Ohio trails that has received improvements intended to avoid the rigid trail bollard hazard.
+The Kokosing is one of several Ohio trails that has received improvements intended to mitigate the trail bollard hazard.

 At Mt.
 Vernon Avenue in Mt.
 Vernon, there is a split in the trail.
 The section that continues along the old rail corridor moves straight across the road and ends at Phillips Park.